wernight/docker-plex-media-server/README.md

 *Plex Media Server* does *not* support auto-upgrade from the UI on Linux.
 If/once it does, we'd be more than happy to support it.

+There are two ways of your choosing:
-To upgrade to the latest version do again a `docker pull wernight/plex-media-server` and that should be it.
-Currently Plex auto-upgrade does not seem to be properly supported (probably because this image runs a single plex process and not initd).

-You may use a tagged version to use a fixed or older version.
+  * `wernight/plex-media-server:lastest` (default) – To upgrade to the latest version do again a `docker pull wernight/plex-media-server` and that should be it.
+You may use a tagged version to use a fixed or older version as well.
+It works as described here.
+  * `wernight/plex-media-server:autoupdate` – Auto update to the latest public or Plex Pass release each time the container is starting.
+It has a few differences compared to what is described here:
+      * Run as `root` initially so it can install Plex (required), after that it runs as `plex` user.
+      * Supports PlexPass: Premium users get to download a newer versions shortly before they get public, for that set two additional environment variable like (they'll only be used to retrieve the latest official download URL and cleared after that):

+            $ docker run -d --restart=always -v ~/plex-config:/config -v ~/Movies:/media --net=host -p 32400:32400 -e PLEXPASS_LOGIN='<my_plex_login>' -e PLEXPASS_PASSWORD='<my_plex_password>' wernight/plex-media-server:autoupdate

 Environment Variables